ccaruceru/gradle-amazon-app-store-publisher/README.md

         securityProfile = file("<path-to-security-profile.json>")
         applicationId = "<applicationId>"
         pathToApks = [ file("<path-to-apk>") ]
-        replaceEdit = true // true if you want to delete any existing Edit ("Upcoming version") replaceApks = true // true if you want to replace existing apks in an Edit ("Upcoming version") }
+        replaceEdit = true // true if you want to delete any existing Edit ("Upcoming version").
+Default true replaceApks = false // true if you want to replace existing apks in an Edit ("Upcoming version").
+Default false deleteApks = true // true if you want to delete any existing apks in an Edit ("Upcoming version").
+Default true }
     ```
-    All paths are relative.
+    - All paths are relative.
+    - If `replaceApks` is true, then `deleteApks` has no effect.
 5. Run `gradlew publishToAmazonAppStore`
     - For large files or slow networks, you might need to increase the read and write timeouts in seconds by setting `app.brant.amazonappstorepublisher.PublishPlugin.writeTimeout` or `app.brant.amazonappstorepublisher.PublishPlugin.readTimeout` jvm properties
         - e.g.